MULEDASTAGIRIREDDY/cmoscourse/README.md

 + These deined Spice Netlist.
 + We kep names to Nodes as 0,in,out.

+  similarly we can understand for all other nodes.

 Netlist Description

 <img width="457" height="103" alt="image" src="https://github.com/user-attachments/assets/c9fc1f20-3c75-4704-88d9-941b09a708e7" />